berlinguyinca/spotz/README.md

 ## VowpalWabbit
 At [eHarmony](http://www.eharmony.com), we make heavy use of [VowpalWabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki).
-We make use of this learner so much that we feel strong integration with VW is very important.
+We use this learner so much that we feel strong integration with VW is very important.
 Considering that VowpalWabbit does not support hyperparameter optimization out of the box, we've taken steps to support it without losing generality.

 ## Optimization Algorithms